Congressional District # 5

 Following site closeout, the site was deeded to Gaines Township, Genesee County, Michigan.
 EPA deleted the site from the NPL on June 24, 1998.

-In response to concerns raised by local members of the community, the State performed a site inspection on January 30, 2008.
+In response to previous concerns raised by local members of the community, the State performed a site inspection on January 30, 2008.
 The State coordinated with the Genesee County Health Department to collect several water samples from a private water well in the area.
 The samples were collected and analyzed by the State's laboratory for metals, volatile organic compounds, aromatic compounds, pesticides, and general ground water minerals.
-EPA reviewed the test results and concurred with the State's evaluation that all of the results are within federal drinking water standards, with the exception of arsenic.
-The arsenic level reported was at a level that is higher than EPA's maximum contaminant level (MCL); however, it is important to note that the recent sampling results are within the range of what is considered background for groundwater in this area of the State of Michigan.
+EPA reviewed the test results and concurred with the State's evaluation that all of the results were within federal drinking water standards, with the exception of arsenic.
+The arsenic level reported was at a level that is higher than EPA's maximum contaminant level (MCL); however, it is important to note that the recent sampling results were within the range of what is considered background for groundwater in this area of the State of Michigan.
+No additional recent community involvement activities have occurred at the site.

 The State of Michigan transferred the deed to the site property to Gaines Township after the final cleanup was completed.
 The site is available for reuse.